mxamber/twitter-archive-tools/README.md

 node get-followers.js [screen_name]
 ```

-This will create a file called `followers.json` insluding detailed profile data of all followers of the specified account.
+This will create a file called `followers.json` including detailed profile data of all followers of the specified account.

 Useful for safety-related investigations (stalkers, abusers, etc) since Twitter doesn't offer tools to search among your followers.